 Research shows that waiting to introduce textured solids and chewable finger foods until after 9 months, and especially after 12 months, increases the likelihood of refusal, increases risk of picky eating, and makes it more challenging for the infant to learn these critical oral motor skills.

 As long as the food is modified to be safe for baby to eat, you can introduce “real” food as soon as baby is ready to start solids, which for many babies is around 6 months of age.
-To learn more about how to introduce real food to babies, use our free First Foods® database where you can see how to prepare and cut any food to make it age appropriate for your baby.
+To learn more about how to introduce real food to babies, use our First Foods® database where you can see how to prepare and cut any food to make it age appropriate for your baby.

 In general, when transitioning from purées to finger food, focus on foods that are densely nutritious, easy for the child to pick up and hold independently, and safe for your child’s age.

-Look up how to prepare any food for your child’s specific age with our free First Foods® database or app.
+Look up how to prepare any food for your child’s specific age with our First Foods® database or app.

 Never.
 It’s never too late to learn a new skill.